tytydraco/yessleep/out/Santa_Came_To_My_Town_To_Punish_The_Bad_Adults.md

 Witnesses began to come forward with reports of a strange-looking humanoid creature seen at each of the crime scenes.

-Soon enough, rumors began to fly about each of the victims and their past misdeeds.
+Soon, rumors began to fly about each of the victims and their past misdeeds.

 It wasn't long before each of their crimes came to light including Joe Miller's vehicular manslaughter charge and Harry Burn's embezzlement charge.